 The population estimates in this section are based on the medium growth projections used in the models developed by Rationale Limited for CODC and QLDC.
 The datasets in the models have been interpreted to provide the most relevant analysis for the region.
 The focus of the analysis is on the active participation population assessed as those between 5 and 49 years of age that are the heaviest users of most of the sport and recreation facility in the region.
 There will be participants outside of this age range but relatively few in number in organised sport.
 However, there are a few sport and active recreation activities golf, bowls, swimming, cycling and walking that have large participation by the 50+ age group.

 The population modelling provided by QLDC and CODC has Census 2013 as its base data which is now 5 years old.
-Additional comments have been made using usual resident population data from the 2018 Census however the 2018 Census population modelling data has not yet been released by Statistics New Zealand.
-However, the usual resident population data from the 2018 Census does indicate that the population for both the CODC and QLDC regions is tracking ahead of 2013 Census projections, therefore the area is growing faster than expected.
-A parallel examination of school roll data from the Ministry of Education for the last 7 years 2013 to 2019 inclusive provides some real-time insights into the growth in this key segment of the resident population since the 2013 Census.
+The first review of the Strategy will have more recent 2018 Census data to inform it (population numbers will be available from October 2018).
+This will likely show a markedly different picture for the high growth areas of the region.
+A parallel examination of school roll data from the Ministry of Education for the last 5 years 2013 to 2017 inclusive provides some real-time insights into the growth in this key segment of the resident population since the 2013 Census.

-The key findings are that the resident population in QLDC is projected to grow at a faster rate than CODC.
+The key finding is that the resident population in QLDC is projected to grow at a much faster rate than CODC.
 The school roll data indicates that this growth is likely to be ahead of the short-term projections and that Cromwell is growing at a much faster rate than the rest of CODC local catchments.